Ensembles of Localised Models for Time Series Forecasting: Related Work

 In time series forecasting, ensembling is known under the name of forecast combination~\citep{ref_58, ref_59, ref_62}.
 As in many ensembling techniques, forecast combination techniques usually train multiple submodels independently, and then aggregate over the submodels to compute final forecasts.
 The submodel aggregation technique plays a crucial role in forecast combination approaches.
 Simple averaging and weighted averaging are widely used to aggregate forecasts \citep{ref_58}.

-Ensemble models are expected to provide better results when submodel forecasts are uncorrelated.
-Heterogeneous base learners are more likely to generate uncorrelated forecasts \citep{ref_51,ref_52}. \citet{ref_53} propose an ensemble of bagged trees approach, where diversity among the model trees is increased by using different time series representations. \citet{ref_51} propose an ensemble approach with dynamic heterogeneous submodels that uses a weighting scheme.
+\citet{krogh_1995_neural} show that the squared error of a linearly combined ensemble model can be explained as the addition of two distinct components: average squared errors of the individual base models and a term that quantifies the interactions or diversity among the base model predictions.
+Those authors show that this second term which represents the diversity is always positive.
+Thus, the squared error of the ensemble model is always less than or equal to the average squared error of the individual base models.
+This phenomenon shows that higher diversity of base models produces a larger gain for the ensemble model over the average performance of the individual base models.
+Furthermore, \citet{brown_2005_diversity} show that diversity acts as an extra degree of freedom in the bias-variance trade-off which allows the ensemble model to find functions that are hard to find with an individual forecasting model.
+Thus, ensemble models are expected to provide better results when submodel forecasts are uncorrelated, and heterogeneous base learners are more likely to generate uncorrelated forecasts \citep{ref_51,ref_52}. \citet{ref_53} propose an ensemble of bagged trees approach, where diversity among the model trees is increased by using different time series representations. \citet{ref_51} propose an ensemble approach with dynamic heterogeneous submodels that uses a weighting scheme.
 These heterogeneous ensemble models have been used to address many real-world forecasting problems, such as power forecasting \citep{ref_55}, electricity load forecasting \citep{ref_56}, and price forecasting \citep{ref_57}.

+Ensembling and localisation have been used together to improve the prediction accuracy. \citet{masoudnia2014mixture} discuss prediction methods that incorporate a mixture of experts concept where multiple neural networks are trained for different parts of the problem space.
+The work by \citet{laurinec2019density} provides insights on how clustering based ensembling techniques can be used specifically to forecast electricity consumption.

+Meta-learning based weighted ensembles are also popular.
 The second-winning approach in the M4 forecasting competition, Feature-based Forecast Model Averaging \citep[FFORMA,][]{ref_3} uses a weighted ensembling approach that combines base models using a meta-learner, which is trained using time series features.
 The third-winning approach \citep{PAWLIKOWSKI202093} also uses an ensemble technique to optimally combine the forecasts generated by a set of statistical models.
+The meta-learning approach proposed by \citet{cerqueira2019arbitrage} uses the prediction of the loss of sub-models to determine the weights that should be used when combining their forecasts.